emillwe/BlumBox.quark/README.md

 Transforms a signal from the MS domain to the LR domain

 ### LR to MS
-Transforms a signal from the LR domain to the LS domain
+Transforms a signal from the LR domain to the MS domain

 ### Rotation
 Rotates a stereo signal, preserving relative positions in the stereo field